 While we are dealing with Corona, we can use our virtual communities (large and small) to ultimately bring our physical communities closer together.
 This will pass.
 When it does let’s aim to have manipulated the negative into a much greater positive.
 For the common good – for us to be stronger and more vitally connected.

 My name is Robert Thompson, owner of the Robert E Thompson Real Estate Group.
-I hang my business hat with Keller Williams Realty Portland Premiere.
-My office is in Portland but I live in south Clackamas County in the small city of Molalla.
+I hang my business hat with eXp Realty LLC.
+I work in Portland, Vancouver, and further but I live in south Clackamas County in the small city of Molalla.
 Please feel free to contact me if you have questions or need help with a real estate matter.